SCENARIO FORUM-Conference 2014

 - The role of and the challenges for the teacher/scholar/artist/practitioner

 - The process/product dimension of performative teaching and learning

 - The interrelationship between art and education: What exactly and how can teachers and students learn from professionals in the fields of Drama and Theatre, Film/New Media, Music, Dance, Visual Art?

-Proposals are invited in the form of an abstract or outline of approx. 300 words.
+Proposals are invited in the form of an abstract or outline (in English or German) of approx. 300 words.
 Please send your proposal by January 30th, 2014, via email to email@example.com.
 The selection committee will inform selected contributors as soon as possible after this date.